-Seung Chan Lim (Slim) believes leaders who have empathic relationships with themselves, their family members, their team, and their customers not only have lives that are more healthy & meaningful, but also more creative & effective.
+Seung Chan Lim (Slim) believes people who have empathic relationships with themselves, their family members, their team, and those they serve not only have lives that are more healthy & meaningful, but also more creative & effective.

 - “Being present to a vulnerable expression of honesty is a privilege.
 It surprises us, challenges us, and reminds us of what it means to be human.
 It is what gives us the courage to vulnerably express our own honesty.